CooldudePUGS/NorthstarWiki/docs/installing-northstar/manual-installation.md

 To update, simply follow the same process you used to install Northstar using the newest zipped release of Northstar.
 When copying the new files make sure to select "_Overwrite_".\
 Note that if you modified some files like `ns_startup_args.txt`, these will also be overwritten.
 If you want to keep the changes you made make sure to make a copy of these files beforehand and change them back after applying the update.

+## Manual Mod Installation

+Many users of Northstar find themselves wanting to use additional mods found on the [Northstar Thunderstore page]().
+These mods can range from [adding a speedometer]() to [making your titan look like Shrek]().
+Note that some mods need the server to use them as well.

+To manually install these mods, you want to download them from their respective page on Thunderstore, then unzip the downloaded zip file.
+In here you'll usually see a folder called `mods`, `icon.png`, `README.md`, and `manifest.json`.
+Inside the `mods` folder, you should find a folder close to the name of the mod you downloaded.
+If you _don't_ see a `mods` folder, you'll most likely see a folder close to what the name of the mod is.
+You want to move this named folder inside `Titanfall2\R2Northstar\mods`.
+After doing this, you want to make sure the mod doesn't need any dependencies.

+If the mod does need dependencies, make sure to download them as well.
+They are _required_ to keep your game functional after downloading a new mod, as not having them will temporarily break your game.

+If inside the folder you instead see folders named with numbers, the mod is a DDS formatted skin and requires additional steps to install.
+You can either convert the skin to a "normal" mod by using Spoon's [Advocate tool](), or you can install it to your games files directly using the [skin tool]().